 The first restaurant I remember ever going to was Gulliver's and while people are bound to disagree – I find it to be the best pizza in Chicago.
 When I lived further south I had fixes of Lou Malnati's which is a very similar pie.
 It's cheesy, the crust is thick and the sauce is more tomatoes than sauce.
 Gulliver's differs by seasoning.
 It is heavier on the oregano/basil than other similar pies.

-NOTE: I expect to get some flak for naming Gulliver's the best pizza in the world.
+the world.
 If you have any comments go right ahead and add them.
-If you want to contribute click on the "Become a Chicago Foodie" link.
+If you

 Gulliver's